quasarframework/quasar-framework.org/source/components/double-range.md

 title: Double Range
 ---
 The Quasar Double Range component is a great way to offer the user the selection of a sub-range of values between a minimum and maximum value, with optional steps to select those values.
-And example use case would be to offer a price range selection.
+An example use case for the Double Range component would be to offer a price range selection.

 Also check out its "sibling", the [Range](/components/range.html) component.